top of page

 Three-Point Start

-For the three-point starts, I suggest having the front foot about a shoe length or maybe a little more from the line, and then place the rear foot far enough back and under the hip for a good base.
+For the three-point starts, I suggest having the front foot about a shoe length or maybe a little more than that from the line and then place the rear foot far enough back and under the hip for a good base.
 I love the way Kevin White sets up for his 40 in this video, getting his feet positioned, and from a forward position on the ground, walks the hands back to the line while raising the hips and loading his joints.
 This method can be used not only when doing three and four point starts without blocks, but when also practicing starts from blocks using both three-point and four-point starting positions.
-Raising the hips while walking the hands back can make it easier to aim and direct the hips and body up the track for a good launch.
-Since one hand is on the track it shares in the bearing of weight (not too much though) as well as helping achieve the effective total body lean, I've described previously.
+Raising the hips while walking the hands back can make it easier to have an effective body lean and coil for a good launch.
 In the "Four Point Start" section below, toward the end of the Tom Tellez video, he demonstrates how the hands accept body weight when in a good "set" position.
 This can also be applied to the single hand that is on the ground during the three-point starting position.

-For the three-point start, when in the "set" position, with the hips up and torso angled downward, and before running, there should be that effective total body lean that will allow for a good reaction and movement up the track.
-This lean should be done with the hips high enough and torso and head angled downward with eyes looking down and back.
-Athlete is poised to explode up and out and down the track with a good acceleration posture.
-The body should be at about 45 degrees when extending into the first stride.
 It is a mistake to place the hands down on the track, spaced as they would for a four-point start, then lift up one hand.
 This will result in a balance problem.
 The hand on the ground needs to be positioned closer to the center of the body for effective balancing.
 During the fast reaction to the starting stimulus, ideally, the action of the hand that is on the ground during the starting action should be a sweeping back and up in coordination with the downward, forward, and upward movement of the other arm.
 A common mistake is for the hand on the ground to be basically just picked up, instead of the arms properly coordinating with the legs.
-Although football players using the three-point stance when getting timed in forty yard dashes are allowed to start without a command or signal, I suggest learning to position and balance to react and respond well as I described for the standing start.
+Although football players using the three-point stance when getting timed in forty-yard dashes are allowed to start without a command or signal, I suggest learning to position and balance to react and respond well as I described for the standing start.
 It is just a matter of being accustomed to that particular position.

 Four Point Start Without Starting Blocks